carlossouzal/macaw/README.md

 The auxiliary classes would help with data transfer, mapping and validation.

-The initial purpose were to provide a Schedule Master, but also a extensible CRUD and listing methods, to be presented in the future with a frontend application.

-- Missing Unit Tests and Integration Tests.
+- Missing Some Unit Tests and Integration Tests.
 - Missing complete CRUD operations for all entities.
 - Missing complete validation logic.
 - Missing complete error handling.